Heroes on Ordinary Days

 Tom laughed.
 "You have something there, Neelix.
 But I don't think it's a good idea to present the Captain with a picture of Shannon O'Donnell in front of the whole crew."

-"You can leave that part to me, Neelix," Tom told him.
+"Leave that part to me, Neelix," Tom told him.

 "What are you going to do, Tom?
 You don't have much free time before tonight either."

-"I'm going to do something that the Captain and Commander Chakotay would both appreciate.
+"I'm going to do something that Captain Janeway and Commander Chakotay would both appreciate.
 I'm going to 'multitask' and 'delegate'.
 That should leave me with enough time to give you a hand with final preparations."
 Tom winked at Neelix and left to finish his shift on the bridge.

-Tom carefully placed his cup down on Chakotay's desk.
+Tom carefully placed his cup on Chakotay's desk.
 He decided that this was his best, maybe his only chance to change the subject and fulfill his promise to Neelix.
 "I can see how important all of this is, Commander," Tom began in all seriousness.
 "There is certainly a lot involved in looking after the crew's well being, which is, no doubt, one of a First Officer's top priorities."

 Chakotay sensed a con job coming.
 He leaned back in his chair.
 He wasn't sure what Tom had in mind.
 For now, he was willing to hear him out.
 There was no doubt that this would be interesting.